1.Purpose

 4.1Foundational UNC System Policy Statement

-As adopted by the University of North Carolina Board of Governors on March 15, 1996 and amended in 2007, the following policy statement, in relevant part serves as the foundation for this campus-based policy:
+As adopted by the University of North Carolina Board of Governors on March 15, 1996, and amended in 2007, and again in 2024, the following policy statement, in relevant part, serves as the foundation for this campus-based policy:

-The University of North Carolina does not condone amorous relationships between students and employees.
-Members of the University community should avoid such liaisons, which can harm affected students and damage the integrity of the academic enterprise… In two types of situations, University prohibition and punishment of amorous relationships is deemed necessary: (1) when the employee is responsible for evaluating or supervising the affected students; (2) when the student is a minor, as defined by North Carolina law.
+The University of North Carolina does not condone romantic relationships between students and employees. (“Covered Persons”) University community members should avoid such liaisons, which can harm affected students and damage the integrity of the academic enterprise.
+In two types of situations, University prohibition and punishment of romantic relationships are deemed necessary: (1) when the employee is responsible for evaluating or supervising the affected students; (2) when the student is a minor, as defined by North Carolina law.

 4.2Standards of Conduct

-It is misconduct for employees covered by this policy to enter into an amorous relationship with any student for whom they currently serve in an evaluative or supervisory role, regardless of whether the relationship is consensually sought by the student.
+It is misconduct for Covered Persons under this policy to enter into a romantic relationship with any student for whom they currently serve in an evaluative or supervisory role, regardless of whether the relationship is consensually sought by the student.

-4.2.2Evaluation and Supervision in the Context of Existing Amorous or Familial Relationships
+4.2.2Evaluation, Supervision, and Employment Decisions in the Context of Existing Romantic or Related Persons Relationships

-It is misconduct for employees covered by this policy to serve in an evaluative or supervisory role for any student with whom they (a) have an existing familial or amorous relationship, or (b) have had a familial or amorous relationship that has ended but still presents an unmanageable conflict of interest.
+It is misconduct for Covered Persons covered by this policy to serve in an evaluative or supervisory role for any student with whom they (a) have an existing related person or romantic relationship or (b) have had a related person or romantic relationship that has ended but still presents an unmanageable conflict of interest.

-4.2.3Duty to Disclose Existing or Prior Amorous or Familial Relationships
+4.2.3Duty to Disclose Existing or Prior Romantic or Related Persons Relationships

-In order to determine whether a conflict of interest exists and, if so, whether it can be managed, employees should disclose the potentially conflictual relationship as soon as they become aware they may be in a position to evaluate or supervise a student with whom they have an existing or prior amorous or familial relationship.
+To determine whether a conflict of interest exists and, if so, whether it can be managed, Covered Persons should disclose the potentially conflictual relationship in accordance with section 4.4 of this Policy as soon as they become aware they may be in a position to evaluate or supervise a student with whom they have an existing or prior romantic or related person relationship.
 Failure to disclose a conflict of interest or failure to disclose in a timely manner shall constitute a violation of this policy.

 4.2.4Change in Status

-A change in an individual’s relationship with the University that would establish a potential violation of this policy (where one did not exist previously) creates a duty to disclose any amorous or familial relationships that present a potential conflict of interest.
-For example, an employment action (e.g., a student is hired as an employee and has an ongoing amorous relationship with another student whom they are now asked to supervise or evaluate) may result in a potential violation.
+A change in an individual’s relationship with the University that would establish a potential violation of this policy (where one did not exist previously) creates a duty to disclose any romantic or related person relationships that present a potential conflict of interest.
+For example, an employment action (e.g., a student is hired as an Covered Person and has an ongoing romantic relationship with another student whom they are now asked to supervise or evaluate) may result in a potential violation.

 4.2.5New Hires

-Similarly, individuals who first join the University community as new employees have a duty to disclose any amorous or familial relationships that present a potential conflict of interest.
+Similarly, individuals who first join the University community as new Covered Persons have a duty to disclose any romantic or related persons relationships that present a potential conflict of interest.

 4.2.6Retaliation